-- Make sure to insulate your home’s water heater.
-If your home still has a tanked water heater, then adding additional insulation would help reduce heat loss from within your unit.
-We recommend that you always follow the manufacturer’s recommendations on insulation, especially when it comes to gas-fed water heaters.
+Make sure to insulate your home’s water heater.
+If your home still has a tanked water heater, adding additional insulation would help reduce heat loss from within your unit.
+We recommend that you always follow the manufacturer’s insulation recommendations, especially for gas-fed water heaters.

-- You may want to insulate your hot water pipes.
-Naturally if the water sitting inside of your hot water pipes remains warm after you run your tap then you will reduce your water waste and energy when restarting your hot water.
-In most newer buildings hot water pipes come insulated but that may not be the case in older homes.
-It could prove difficult to get done alone but it is worth the investment in older homes.
+You may want to insulate your hot water pipes.
+Naturally, suppose the water inside your hot water pipes remains warm after you run your tap.
+In that case, you will reduce your water waste and energy when restarting your hot water.
+Hot water pipes come insulated in most newer buildings, but that may not be the case in older homes.
+It could be challenging to get done alone, but it is worth investing in older homes.

 Reduce Hot Water Use:

 - Begin by switching out old showerheads with a newer, low-flow model.
-Expect to spend around $25 for a good model that can still provide a great steady stream for showers but help reduce water wast to as little as 1.6 gallons per minute.
+Expect to spend around $25 for a good model that can still provide a steady stream for showers but help reduce water waste to as little as 1.6 gallons per minute.